NicolasLagaillardie/mpst_rust_github/artifact.md

 ```

 __Optional__: Now that your first example works, we can check that it is still
 **safe** using the `KMC` tool.
-If you want to see how bottom-up can be applied to the
-example, i.e Adder, check [Adder example with kmc in Additional Information](#adder_kmc).
 </details>
 <br />

 ### 3.2 Bottom-up: Write the types in Rust and check them with the kmc tool

-__Need help?__: This example is implemented in `examples/basic.rs`, hence you can use the file as a reference implementation.

 </details>
 <details>
 <summary> Adder example with kmc <a name="adder_kmc"></a> </summary>
+ We show how to use the bottom-up approach.
+ The first step in the bottom-up approach to to write the Rust types for the meshed channels.
+ We will use the Adder example from above, since we already have the types and we will only demonstarte here hpw top check them using kmc.
 <!--
 The `KMC` tool checks that a given system of communicating automata is *correct*, i.e., all messages that are sent are received, and no automaton gets permanently stuck in a receiving state.
 We are not going to introduce how to use it but how `Mpanon` takes advantage
-of it *interactive* mode to check protocols.
+of it *interactive* mode to check protocols. -->

 `Mpanon` uses the macro `checker_concat!` on the types
 to create the communicating automata that the `KMC` tool will be able to read.